Iximiel/adventOfCode2023/Readme.md

 So I'll have to make only two walkers

 I'm working with the hope that the goodwill of the puzzlemaker did not create tubes that are going outside

+Task1 done, simply making 2 walker go intoeach other did the trick, now i have to calculate THE AREA